 While #MeToo started in the headlines, the movement has evolved to become something employers and regulators can no longer ignore in the place of work.

-Issues of sexual harassment, bullying, racism, and fraud are no longer tolerated by employees, stakeholders or customers alike.
+Issues of sexual harassment at work, bullying at work, racism at work, and fraud are no longer tolerated by employees, stakeholders or customers alike.
 This has been exposed by the now historic walk-out by Google employees in 2018 over retaliation for misconduct reporting; Uber’s $1.9m payout over sexual harassment claims; and the latest backlash against the advertising industry’s lack of progress when it comes to sexual harassment, bullying, and racism through the #timeTo campaign.

 So what can you do to ensure your organization avoids becoming the next Google or Uber?
 First and foremost, it’s crucial to understand why legacy solutions do not work.
 The most common solution for misconduct reporting is an anonymous hotline and we’ve delved into the 5 top reasons these don’t work: